HarveyLab/mouseVR/README.md

 3. Reward delivery system and lick sensor: lick spout, liquid reward reservoir, solenoid, and associated electronics

 4. Enclosure: A light and sound-proof box surrounding the behavioral setup.

+### Getting started

+All the parts for the assemblies are listed in this google sheet: https://docs.google.com/spreadsheets/d/1hkXaeRBd7GJPuhIFjeKkEIziQik9mlkZpzjhxGrkA7A/edit?usp=sharing

+It is recommended that you have a look at the relevant sections of the build guide before ordering your parts.
+There are additional notes notes there about the part requirements.

+### Getting help

+Please open an issue or email noahpettit_at_gmail if you notice a mistake or have a question.